 “A bully,” says Judith.

-“A tyrant,” says Pint’a.
+“A tyrant,” says Piňťa .

 “Yes,” says Rudi, “all of those.
 Now I want you each to think of a bully you have known, someone who picks on others because they are smaller, or weaker, or perhaps only different.
 Think of this person and imagine defeating not just the person but the very ideas he shouts—everything that judges someone else as inferior just because of the way they look, the way they worship, what’s in their blood.”
 His voice is low and urgent.
 Every one of us in that great hall knows that if a Nazi officer hears these words, Rudi will be sent to the Small Fortress or to the East on the next transport.